textlint-rule/textlint-rule-ginger/ReadMe.md

 ## Options

 * `skipPatterns`: `string[]`
-  * Set skip pattern that is detecting by [@textlint/regexp-string-matcher](https://github.com/textlint/regexp-string-matcher)
+  * Set skip pattern that is detected by [@textlint/regexp-string-matcher](https://github.com/textlint/regexp-string-matcher)

 You can set regexp-like string as skip patterns.

 For more details about regexp-like string, see [@textlint/regexp-string-matcher](https://github.com/textlint/regexp-string-matcher)

 ```json